irusei/clippi/README.md

 # clippi

-a lightweight game clipping app for windows
+a lightweight game clipping* app for windows

+*the clipping part is coming soon, only records full sessions for now

 ## features